VerteDinde/foster-connection/README.md

 # Gongfucha: Online Tea Shop Database

 ## Summary
+* Work in progress
 This is our second version of GongFuTea.org site, rebuilt in React and Node.

 ## Technical Stack
 * HTML/CSS